Skip to main content

 If you have rent or mortgage arrears and you’re worried about eviction or repossession, contact a Shelter Scotland adviser.

 Be wary of debt solutions advertised by companies online.
-You may end up paying more than you need to.
 Get advice from an approved money adviser at a registered charity.

 When you should get debt advice